japila-books/spark-sql-internals/docs/spark-sql-SQLContext.md

 [CAUTION]
 ====
-As of Spark *2.0.0* `SQLContext` is only for backward compatibility and is a _mere_ wrapper of link:SparkSession.md[SparkSession].
+As of Spark *2.0.0* `SQLContext` is only for backward compatibility and is a _mere_ wrapper of SparkSession.md[SparkSession].
 ====

 In the pre-Spark 2.0's ear, *SQLContext* was the entry point for Spark SQL.
 Whatever you did in Spark SQL it had to start from <<creating-instance, creating an instance of SQLContext>>.

-A `SQLContext` object requires a `SparkContext`, a `CacheManager`, and a link:spark-sql-SQLListener.adoc[SQLListener].
+A `SQLContext` object requires a `SparkContext`, a `CacheManager`, and a spark-sql-SQLListener.md[SQLListener].
 They are all `transient` and do not participate in serializing a SQLContext.

 You should use `SQLContext` for the following: